top of page

 A look on the thought process

 Software PMs have their tools — user stories, PRDs, sprint planning.
-Hardware PMs have theirs — datasheets, BOMs, DFM checklists.
-But products that are both — firmware-driven hardware with sensors, actuators, a companion app, maybe a cloud backend — fall between the two.
-Most teams reach for one template or the other and cover the rest in meetings and Slack threads.
+Hardware PMs have theirs — datasheets, BOMs, and DFM checklists.
+But products that combine both — firmware-driven hardware with sensors, actuators, a companion app, and maybe a cloud backend — fall between these two worlds.
+Most teams reach for one template or the other, covering the rest in meetings and Slack threads.

-The HW/SW boundary, the part where the most expensive integration surprises live, ends up as implicit knowledge in someone's head.
+The HW/SW boundary, where the most expensive integration surprises lurk, often becomes implicit knowledge in someone’s head.
 It stays there until it becomes a problem.

 Seven Phases of Asking "What About...?"

-• Phase 1: Explore.
 Where does the hardware end and the software begin?
-Which of 16 competency areas does this product touch — analog signal conditioning?
+Which of the 16 competency areas does this product touch — analog signal conditioning?
 RF design?
 Cloud infrastructure?
 Regulatory compliance?
-What don't you know yet?
+What don’t you know yet?
 The output is an exploration document that maps the terrain before you start designing.

-• Phase 2: High-Level Design.
-One page.
-Block diagram, subsystem boundaries, interface protocols, constraints.
-And the three hardest unsolved problems.
-This is where the idea starts meeting physics.
+This phase is concise — just one page.
+It includes a block diagram, subsystem boundaries, interface protocols, and constraints.
+You also identify the three hardest unsolved problems.
+This is where your idea meets physics.
 "Runs on a coin cell" collides with "streams data over BLE at 100 Hz."
-Good — you want those collisions now, not later.
+Good!
+You want those collisions now, not later.

-• Phase 3: System Description.
-Now push harder.
+Now, push harder.
 Name specific components — not "an MCU" but "nRF52840."
-Not "a battery" but "3.7V 500mAh LiPo with 15-hour target runtime."
-Power budgets with real numbers.
-Interface specs with actual protocols.
-Firmware architecture with module breakdowns.
-The point isn't to write the final engineering spec.
-The point is to see where the idea breaks when you apply specifics.
+Not "a battery" but "3.7V 500mAh LiPo with a 15-hour target runtime."
+Create power budgets with real numbers.
+Specify interface specs with actual protocols.
+Break down the firmware architecture into modules.
+The goal isn’t to write the final engineering spec but to see where your idea breaks when you apply specifics.

-• Phase 4: Gate Checklist.
-90 items.
-PASS, FAIL, or N/A. Many specifically target the HW/SW boundary: "Is the watchdog timer behavior defined for each failure mode?"
+This checklist contains 90 items.
+Each can be marked as PASS, FAIL, or N/A. Many items specifically target the HW/SW boundary: "Is the watchdog timer behavior defined for each failure mode?"
 "Are sensor sampling rates compatible with the processing pipeline?"
 "Is there a defined strategy for field firmware updates?"
-Every FAIL is a conversation you haven't had yet.
-The checklist doesn't tell you the product is ready.
-It tells you what you're still assuming.
+Each FAIL indicates a conversation you haven’t had yet.
+The checklist doesn’t tell you the product is ready; it reveals what you’re still assuming.

 If the FAIL count is high, the process sends you back to Phase 3 to revise.
 This loop — describe, validate, revise — is where most of the discovery happens.

-• Phases 5–7 shift from thinking to communicating.
-Product illustrations via DALL-E, an 8-page slide deck, a PDF carousel.
-Useful for sharing the idea with others, but the real work is in Phases 1–4.
+The final phases shift from thinking to communicating.
+You create product illustrations via DALL-E, an 8-page slide deck, and a PDF carousel.
+These are useful for sharing the idea with others, but the real work lies in Phases 1–4.

 The Conversation Is the Product